junxit/us-congress-bills-114/bill.md

 >   - **(4)** conduct and increase outreach, including to academia, industry, other relevant organizations and institutions, and the public, in order to increase awareness of the Program and the benefits of the Program and to increase potential opportunities for collaboration between agencies participating in the Program and the private sector; and
 >   - **(5)** promote access to and early application of the technologies, innovations, and expertise derived from Program activities to agency missions and systems across the Federal Government and to United States industry.
 > - **(c)** *Source of funding*
->   - **(1)** *In general* The operation of the National Coordination Office shall be supported by funds from each agency participating in the Program.
+>   - **(1)** *In general* The operation of the National Coordination Office shall be supported by funds from each agency participating in the Program, subject to the availability of appropriations for such purpose.
->   - **(2)** *Specifications* The portion of the total budget of such Office that is provided by each agency for each fiscal year shall be in the same proportion as each such agency’s share of the total budget for the Program for the previous fiscal year, as specified in the report required under section 101(a)(3).
+>   - **(2)** *Specifications* The portion of the total budget of such Office that is authorized to be provided by each agency for each fiscal year shall be in the same proportion as each such agency’s share of the total budget for the Program for the previous fiscal year, as specified in the report required under section 101(a)(3).
 >   - **(3)** *Waiver* As appropriate, the Director may consider and approve a reduction or waiver of an agency contribution requirement under paragraph (2).

 ## § 7.
 Next Generation Internet